Parvathy-alt/cryptonite_taskphase_Parvathy/Digesting_Documentation.md

 x86_64 (8)           - change reported architecture in new program environment and/or set personality flags

-Out of which we can observe that "fiubkatmhe" command will obtain us the flag To get the required flag : "/challenge/challenge  --fiubka 646" is printed The flag is :pwn.college{MfYiubkEXO6Z4UQGVaHtm6h0eOI.dZTM4QDLwgTN0czW}
+Out of which we can observe that "fiubkatmhe" command will obtain us the flag To get the required flag : `/challenge/challenge  --fiubka 646` is printed The flag is :`pwn.college{MfYiubkEXO6Z4UQGVaHtm6h0eOI.dZTM4QDLwgTN0czW}`

 ## HELPFUL PROGRAMS

-We run the command "/challenge/challenge --help" which provides us a list of optional arguments eg : -h,--help and -p, --print-value
+We run the command `/challenge/challenge --help` which provides us a list of optional arguments eg : -h,--help and -p, --print-value
 After which we type the command : "/challenge/challenge -p" which  provides us with a secret value ie 278 .
-Once we recive that value we execute the command : "/challenge/challenge -g 278".
+Once we recive that value we execute the command : `/challenge/challenge -g 278`.
-Th flag is : pwn.college{EM2oLW7jmi8Q1DU0_M2nIQUacdY.ddjM4QDLwgTN0czW}
+Th flag is : `pwn.college{EM2oLW7jmi8Q1DU0_M2nIQUacdY.ddjM4QDLwgTN0czW}`

 ## HELP FOR builtins.

 In this challenge we learned about builtins and where they can be used .
 Built-in commands are executed like regular commands, but the shell processes them internally rather than starting external programs.
-We execute the command "help challenge" after which we recieve a secret command and execute it as well "challenge --secret Qt9oB8rk"
+We execute the command `help challenge` after which we recieve a secret command and execute it as well `challenge --secret Qt9oB8rk`
-The flag is : pwn.college{Qt9oB8rkN6NUlRbdOXNEy0htKSV.dRTM5QDLwgTN0czW}
+The flag is : `pwn.college{Qt9oB8rkN6NUlRbdOXNEy0htKSV.dRTM5QDLwgTN0czW}`